williamz2198/apcsa-freedom-project/tool/learning-log.md

 * imported the two images to godot
 * Attempted to create a tileset for these images but it didn't work, it seems i would need more tiles for a proper tile set
 * next time, i will create a full tile set or use a template so I can add collision for my character model and make a tile map

+### 3/10/25

+* used a tileset from online as a temperary tilemap
+* create a tilemap
+* changed the default character model with my own model
+* tested the collisions of the map
+* next time, I will change adjust the nodes that we have to make sure they line up and work properly with eachother
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc